CUBA GOODING JR

 Gooding’s big screen debut was with ‘Coming to America’ (1988) in which he played a young boy having his hair cut.
 Two fairly mediocre films followed, ‘Judgement’ (1989) and ‘Sing’ (1989) before Gooding scored his first major role, in John Singleton’s ‘Boyz n the Hood’ (1991).
 This film about inner city life favourably surprised the critics, giving him the break he needed and allowing better supporting and leading roles to come his way.
 He was in Rowdy Herrington’s ‘Gladiator’ (1992) and then came his role as Corporal Carl Hammaker in Rob Reiner’s military crime thriller ‘A Few Good Men’ (1992), with Tom Cruise, Jack Nicholson, Demi Moore, Kevin Bacon and Keifer Sutherland.
 Gooding was now acting opposite A-list stars and had come a long way in the four years since his Hollywood debut.

 Other notable roles for Gooding include hostage Ben Doyle in the comedy outlaw caper ‘Lightning Jack’ (1994) with Paul Hogan and Major Salt in the drama/sci-fi/thriller ‘Outbreak’ (1995), alongside Dustin Hoffman, Rene Russo, Morgan Freeman and Kevin Spacey.
 The big one came with the role of football player Rod Tidwell, with Tom Cruise, in the Cameron Crowe box office hit ‘Jerry Maguire’ (1996), for which Gooding won Oscar for Best Supporting Actor.
-His line in the movie “Show me the money” became the new catchphrase and the film work started pouring his way.
+His line in the movie “Show me the money” became a new catchphrase and the film work started pouring his way.

 He played the supporting role of Frank Sachs in the romantic comedy ‘As Good as It Gets’ (1997) with Jack Nicholson and Helen Hunt.
 He was the gentle and funny spirit guide, Albert Lewis, in the endearing romantic fantasy What Dreams May Come’ (1998) with Robin Williams.
 In his first leading role since ‘Jerry Maguire’, Gooding was the aspiring psychologist Dr Theo Caulder in the fascinating ‘Instinct’ (1999), with Anthony Hopkins and Donald Sutherland.